patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/card/card.md

 ### Selectable cards
-It is often useful to make cards selectable.
-If there are no other links on the card, and a checkbox or radio button is present, the card only allows for a single action in which the whole card could be clicked to make the selection.
+Selectable cards have a checkbox or radio button to indicate that a card is selectable.
+To select a card, users can click anywhere on the card.
 PatternFly supports two types of selectable cards:

 <img src="./img/cards-selectable.png" alt="example of multiselect and single selectable cards" width="736" />